 - 17-18: Charles Board from Ardingly College won with his essay on Titan

 In 2011, Media Space evolved into the Cosmic Futures competition in association with the Metro Newspaper, the South East Physics Network and the UK Space Agency.

 The winners were invited to join an editorial team and they produced a magazine for young people which has just been distributed nationally and is available to download here:

 Previously, Mediaspace has run as a five day summer school aimed at Y10 students.

-It is run by the Ideas Foundation, Venture Thinking and Queen Mary, University of London.
+It was run by the Ideas Foundation, Venture Thinking and Queen Mary University of London.
 In 2009 we won the London Education Partnership Award for “Excellent professional practice in curriculum and student support in science, technology, engineering and mathematics (STEM)”.

 In 2009 and 2010, students from Morpeth School, St Paul's Way Community School and Stepney Green School worked with us to produce special edition magazines for the British Interplanetary Society and the UK Space Agency.
 They are aimed at 11-14 year olds and PDF versions are available to download below.